The 1968 Constitution of Nauru guarantees the right to life but it is stipulated that the right will not be violated

 |Competence of CAT Committee to receive individual complaints||No|

 |1998 Rome Statute of the International Criminal Court||State Party|

 There is not yet a regional human rights treaty to which Pacific nations can adhere despite discussions going back decades as to the possibility of establishing a regional mechanism.

 Section 270 of the 2016 Crimes Act allows a police officer to arrest a person without warrant if the officer "suspects, on reasonable grounds, that the person has committed, is

-Section 42A(1) of the 2016 Crimes Act makes it lawful for a person who witnesses an unlawful assembly to arrest any person the officer:
+Section 42A(1) of Part II(A) of the 2016 Crimes Act makes it lawful for a police officer who witnesses an unlawful assembly to arrest any person the officer:

 Section 36(1) of the 1972 Police Act makes it a disciplinary offence for a police officer to engage in "unlawful or unnecessary exercise of authority resulting in loss or injury to any other person or to the Republic".

 Police use of force was not addressed by the most recent Universal Periodic Review of Nauru under the United Nations Human Rights Council in 2015.
 Nauru has not yet come before the Committee against Torture.

 There is no regional human rights mechanism addressing police use of force in Nauru.